Updated: May 16, 2022

 Building a Dashboard

-Instead, go back to your data visualization strategy and put your dashboard together with just one or two metrics per page.
 Let’s return to our SEO example, in which we look at sales from organic search and at sessions from organic search.
-The following dashboard looks at only these two metrics for a given time period:
+The following dashboard looks at organic revenue, traffic and keyword rankings over time:

 By putting together simple data visualization dashboards that are tied to our goals, we can easily determine what succeeded and where we need to refine our strategy.